KADev2022/CS3IP/README.md

 Statistical Analysis for Detecting Depression is a research project that focuses on a dataset collected on a set of people who have depressive symptoms.
 It includes data collected from those people with depression and a control set of people without depression.

 ## Dataset
-The dataset used for this project from a public domain called Simula (<a href="https://datasets.simula.no/depresjon/">https://datasets.simula.no/depresjon/</a>) published by Garcia-Ceja, et al. (2018).
+The dataset used for this project was from a public domain called Simula (<a href="https://datasets.simula.no/depresjon/">https://datasets.simula.no/depresjon/</a>) published by Garcia-Ceja, et al. (2018).

 ## Ethics
 This project has received ethical approval since it contains data of human participants, and it is anonymised.